 If for any reason any member of the Appeal Tribunal other than the Chairman is, during the course of the hearing, unable to continue to attend the hearing, the remaining members, provided that they are not less than two in number, may continue with the hearing, but if the Appellant is present they shall do so only if he consents.
 Save as aforesaid the Appeal shall be reheard by a new Appeal Tribunal appointed by the Chairman or, failing him, the Vice- Chairman of the Appeal Panel.
-If, at any time during the course of the hearing of an Appeal, the Appeal Tribunal is of the opinion that it is for any reason inappropriate for it to complete the hearing, the Chairman or, failing him, the Vice-Chairman of the Appeal Panel shall appoint a new Appeal Tribunal to re-hear the Appeal.
+If, at any time during the course of the hearing, the Chairman or, failing him, the Vice-Chairman of the Appeal Panel shall appoint a new Appeal Tribunal to re-hear the Appeal.

-Where an Appeal is re-heard pursuant to this Bye Law 6.37.7 none of the members of the original Appeal Tribunal may be appointed to the new Appeal Tribunal.
+Where an Appeal is re-heard pursuant to this Bye Law 6.37.6 none of the members of the original Appeal Tribunal may be appointed to the new Appeal Tribunal.